AzlanCoding/iframe-browser-pwa/README.md

 # Recently fixed
 1. Fixed bug in which blank url input returns blank iframe (now returns 404)
 2. Disabled spellcheck in url bar
-# Upcoming features
-1. A sidebar that shows:
-  a.
-History
-  b.
-Bookmarks
-2. Use of cookies to store history and bookmarks
 # Removed Features
 1. Windows Overlay Function was replaced with Tab Strip as it gave it a more, browser like look.
-# Need help from public
-1. known issues
-# Known issues
-1. Some websites like reddit can only be shown in the iframe browser for 3 seconds and disappears after that.
-2. Website cannot bypass proxy